-Have years of scandal caught up with Jacob Zuma?
+Is South Africa finally done with Jacob Zuma?

 How did we get here?

-The magnitude of corruption allegations against Zuma is astounding.
-He faces more than 780 allegations relating to a 1990s arms deal alone.
+The magnitude of corruption allegations against 75-year-old Zuma is astounding.
+He faces more than 780 allegations relating to a 1990s arms deal alone, and faces criticism for his links to a family of powerful businessmen, the Guptas.

+But the reason his demise now seems inevitable is because his party, the African National Congress, appears to have judged that he's too much of an electoral liability.

-But the reason his demise is now on the horizon is a matter of party survival.
-Under Zuma, the ANC's popularity has been annihilated; the party suffered huge losses in municipal elections in 2016.
+Under Zuma, the ANC's popularity has plummeted.
+The party suffered huge losses in municipal elections in 2016.
 It even lost control of key areas in the party's heartland to the opposition Democratic Alliance.

-The ANC had previously supported Zuma, now 75, through several periods of scandal.
-But with the 2019 general election looming, getting rid of the President as soon as possible gives the ANC a chance to reinvigorate its once-proud image with South African voters.
+The ANC had previously supported Zuma through several periods of scandal.
+But with the 2019 general election looming, the ANC appears to have judged that it needs to be rid of President sooner rather than later if it is to have any hope of restoring its once-proud image with South African voters.

 The ANC has led South Africa since Nelson Mandela became the country's first black president in 1994, after the gradual end of apartheid.